jc-cp/mri_preprocessing/README.md

 - [ ] Check how to make parameter file for registration modular, how to properly get it
 - [ ] Check output from the libraries in resmapling
 - [ ] Implement option for HDBET skull stripping and add to the installation
-- [x] Implement the DICOM to NIFTI conversion with checks
-- [x] Rethink and implement the image loading class
-- [x] Rethink and implement the image saving class
 - [ ] Finalise the list of steps in the pipeline, taking into account the order
 - [ ] Have one default config.json in proper format
 - [ ] Have a fmri template JSON